-- Born Unlucky: Their chronic misfortunes originate from their ancestors living in the wrong side of the Wall when it was constructed eight thousand years ago.
+- Born Unlucky: Their chronic misfortunes originate from their ancestors living on the wrong side of the Wall when it was constructed eight thousand years ago.

-- Did Not Think This Through: As Jon lampshades, despite being a Badass Army united under Mance Rayder, it's clear that the individual Wildlings are only out for themselves and lack any form of organisation or discipline to be truly effective as a fighting force.
-More to the point, even the children in the North grow up hearing the names, dates and locations of previous failed Wildling invasions, while Ygritte doesn't appear to be aware of any of them, so they'll keep making the same mistakes!
+- Did Not Think This Through: As Jon points out, despite being a Badass Army united under Mance Rayder, it's clear that the individual Wildlings are only out for themselves and lack any form of organisation or discipline to be truly effective as a fighting force.
+While even the children in the North grow up hearing the names, dates, and locations of previous failed Wildling invasions, Wildlings like Ygritte don't appear to be aware of any of them, so they'll keep making the same mistakes!
 Some Wildlings also display signs of being more bloodthirsty than pragmatic, which is a serious problem when you're trying to pull off a stealth attack.

 - Gender Is No Object: Wildling men and women alike take part in raiding parties.

-- The Horde/Always Chaotic Evil: Considered such by the people of the Seven Kingdoms.
+- The Horde: Considered such by the people of the Seven Kingdoms.